 Marianna Gatto is the executive director and cofounder of the Italian American Museum of Los Angeles (IAMLA), a historian and author with two decades of experience in public history, non-profit leadership, museums, and education.

 As a historian Gatto’s research focuses on the Italian community of Los Angeles and the West.
 Her book, Los Angeles’s Little Italy, was released in 2009; her second work, Beyond Little Italy: Italian Americans in the City of Angels, is forthcoming.
-Gatto’s writings are featured in several publications, and she has appeared in various films including the PBS series The Italian Americans, Finding the Mother Lode: Italian Americans in California, A Little Fellow, about the life of A.P.
+Gatto’s writings are featured in several publications, and she has appeared in various films, including the PBS series The Italian Americans, Finding the Mother Lode: Italian Americans in California, A Little Fellow, about the life of A.P.
 Giannini, and La Cucina Italiana in Los Angeles.
-Gatto has collaborated on local and national initiatives including California State Assembly Concurrent Resolution 68, and the historic designation of Tuna Canyon, a WWII-era detention center for Japanese and Italian Americans.
+She has also consulted for networks including the Discovery Channel and Netflix.
+Gatto has collaborated on local and national initiatives, among them California State Assembly Concurrent Resolution 68, and the historic designation of Tuna Canyon, a WWII-era detention center for Japanese Americans and Italian Americans.
 Gatto is a frequent lecturer on the Italian American experience.
 She has facilitated diversity and inclusion trainings for corporations and government entities, including the Department of Homeland Security and Equal Opportunity Employment Commission.

 In 2008, Gatto created what has become the IAMLA’s signature annual event, Taste of Italy.
 She also researches and writes the histories of the museum’s elite cadre of donors known as the Founding Families.
 Among the temporary exhibitions she has created for IAMLA are The Sicilian Cart: History in Movement, Italianità: Artists of the Italian Diaspora Explore Identity, Woven Lives: Exploring Women’s Needlework from the Italian Diaspora, Leo Politi’s Los Angeles-Works of Love and Protest, and Fantasy World: Italian Americans in Animation.